 For students who were not involved in a student organization, the most common reasons included: I don't have enough time; I am too focused on academics; I have work commitments; I commute, so it's not convenient; and I have family commitments.
-First generation students reported the main reasons they did not join a student organization were family commitments and work commitments.
+First generation students reported the main reasons they did not commitments and work commitments.
 First generation students are also more likely to work, in general, and work 20 hours or more per week throughout the academic year than non-first generation students.